Our APPROACH TO Learning

 Personal, social and emotional development of our pupils remains at the heart of all learning and we also place a strong emphasis on the core skills of speaking and listening, reading, writing, mathematics and scientific understanding.
 Children are given regular opportunities to access learning activities using a range of information and communication technologies and to celebrate special events by performing to parents/carers and the wider community

 Our curriculum is delivered through cross curricular themes to make the learning fun, purposeful and engaging for pupils and the staff delivering it.
 There are exciting themes which are mainly driven by History, Geography and Science content.
-Click the rainbow below to see our whole school thematic plan.
+Please click here the photograph below to see our whole school thematic plan.
 The development of our thematic curriculum has a real impact on our school environment and the feedback from pupils, staff, parents, governors and Ofsted has been very positive.

 We encourage all teachers to provide meaningful learning activities which maintain high expectations, meet the needs of all the pupils, address a range of auditory, kinaesthetic and visual learning styles and use engaging themes through which cross-curricular links can be appropriately exploited.